Aderopo/HR_Attrition_Analysis/README.md

 ### Process
 ---
 - Verify data for missing values & anomalies
-- Exchanging and replacing values within columns
+- Exchange and replace values within columns
-- Make dataset is clean with respect to data format, data type, and values used
+- Ensure dataset is clean with respect to data format, data type, and values used
 - Upload to Power Query for further analysis

 ### KPIs and Metric Used